Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/documentation/Agile.md

 --- | ----------  | ------
 7   | ~~As an unregistered/registered user I can view the number of likes on a post so I can start reading from the most popular ones.~~ <br> I decided to discard this feature during development purely for aesthetic reasons.
 I decided the post card had too much information on it and left it to the title and the post image, rather than the number of likes, to draw the reader's interest to the post.  | Fail
 12  | ~~As an admin/registered user, I can create draft posts so I can finish writing the content later.~~ <br> This is a secondary feature that I failed to implement due to lack of time.
 In the current release, users cannot save posts and drafts, only complete the writing in a single sitting.   | Fail
-15  | ~~As a registered user, I can log a new dive so I can keep track of my progress and experiences underwater.~~ <br> Failed to complete because of time constraints.
-The logbook features were intended as first-release features.
-However, due to the complexity of the project and me learning to work with new technologies (Django and Bootstrap), I had to reduce the scope of the project and postpone these features to a future release.
-This applies to User Stories n.16 and n.17 too.   | Fail
-16  | ~~As a registered user, I can always view a list of previous dives on my profile's page so I can easily access them at any time.~~ See n.15.  | Fail
-17  | ~~As a registered user, I can create, read, update and delete my dives so I can keep my personal logbook updated and relevant.~~ See n.15.  | Fail
 18  | As a registered user, I can store all posts together so I can easily return to previous conversations. <br> Originally planned as a future-release feature.  | N/A
 19  | As a registered user, I can see all posts of the same user so I can benefit from all of their contributions if I have enjoyed previous posts by them. <br> Originally planned as a future-release feature.  | N/A
 20  | As a registered user, I can add other divers as friends so I can keep in touch with them and their ongoing diving adventures. <br> Originally planned as a future-release feature.  | N/A